-The entry fee for co-anglers are less than the boaters, who are entitled to larger payouts.
-You can start as a co-angler and as your confidence builds, move up to the Boater Division.
+The entry fee for co-anglers is less than the boaters, who are entitled to larger payouts.
+You can start as a co-angler and move up to the Boater Division as your confidence builds.

-Remember that it take years of planning and training before you are ready to move to the next level, like the EverStart Series.
+Remember that it takes years planning and training before you are ready to move to the next level, like the EverStart Series.
 And professional angling is not for everybody.
 It is hard work.
 Anglers spend long hours on the road and hard days on the water.
-After the tournament day is done professional anglers must run the business of marketing themselves, conducting seminars and working for sponsors.
+After the tournament day, professional anglers must run the business of marketing themselves, conducting seminars, and working for sponsors.

-If you've already had success on a pro-am Tournament Trail, have the skills to compete both on and off the water and are ready to commit to a career change, then maybe it is time to move up to the EverStart Series or the FLW Tour.
+If you've already had success on a pro-am Tournament Trail, have the skills to compete on and off the water, and are ready to commit to a career change.
+It may be time to move to the EverStart Series or the FLW Tour.
 Many anglers, like Walker and Bolton, made similar moves with great success.

-Walker joined a local bass club as a non-boater so he could learn more about the sport.
+Walker joined a local bass club as a non-boater to learn more about the sport.
 Like most avid bass anglers, he had visions of grandeur and dreamed about fishing full-time on the professional circuit.
 As his fishing skills developed, his vision turned into a well-focused objective.

 Michigan was a great place to learn about bass fishing, but nearly all the lakes are small natural lakes.
-If he was to compete professionally, Walker knew he needed to broaden his knowledge.
+To compete professionally, Walker knew he needed to broaden his knowledge.
 To gain more experience fishing large reservoirs, he moved to Kentucky in 1990.
 Immediately, he joined a local bass club.

-"If you want to learn about fishing, you have to fish with the best," Walker says.
-So he researched all of the local clubs and joined the club with the most competitive anglers.
+"If you want to learn about fishing, you must fish with the best," Walker says.
+So he researched the local clubs and joined the club with the most competitive anglers.
 Again, Walker fished as a non-boater.
 He learned quickly and eventually took the club's Angler of the Year title.
 Walker knew it was time to move on.

 The Red Man Tournament Trail was the most logical choice.
 Walker proved he could handle tough competition by twice finishing as his division's points leader.
-In 1996, he tried the Wal-Mart FLW Tour, fishing the newly formed circuit on a part-time basis.
+In 1996, he tried the Wal-Mart FLW Tour, fishing the circuit part-time.

-Walker made the ultimate tournament angler's decision just prior to the 1999 season.
-He started a full-time professional angling career and entered all of the FLW Tour events.
+Walker made the ultimate tournament angler's decision just before the 1999 season.
+He started a full-time professional angling career and entered all FLW Tour events.

 "I always wanted to do it, and I knew what it would take," Walker says.
 "I kept thinking I had to have a major win before I could quit my job.
 That didn't happen.
 But I quit my job anyway."

 Walker made the right decision.
-He went on to win the 1999 Wal-Mart FLW Tour Land O'Lakes Angler of the Year title, and was immortalized on the Wheaties cereal box cover.
+He went on to win the 1999 FLW Tour Angler of the Year title and was immortalized on the Wheaties cereal box cover.
 He also has been featured on a series of Kellogg's cereal boxes.

 Many anglers share Walker's dream, but most never get to live it.
-Before an angler moves up to the professional tournament level, he or she must take an honest look at their situation.
+Before an angler moves to the professional tournament level, they must look honestly at their situation.

 "You never really know if you're ready," says Terry Bolton, another relative newcomer to the professional ranks.
 "But success locally builds your confidence to move to the next level."

 "You need to have a little bit of money saved in the bank to take some of the pressure off yourself," advises Bolton, who lives in Paducah, Ky.
-"If you are worrying about making a check to go to the next tournament, you can't concentrate on your fishing."
+"If you worry about making a check to go to the next tournament, you can't concentrate on your fishing."

 Walker agrees.
-He estimates that he will spend about $25,000 on tournament entry fees this year alone.
+He estimates he will spend about $25,000 on tournament entry fees this year alone.
 Tournament fees range from $1,000 to $2,000 per tournament.
-Plus, you are traveling all around the country, sleeping in hotels and eating at restaurants.
+Plus, you travel around the country, sleep in hotels, and eat at restaurants.
 That all adds to the tournament expenses.

 "You've got to bet big to win big," Walker says.
 "But you can lose big, too."

 Walker's simple words sum up the life of the professional angler.
-A majority of the anglers starting out on the professional level hope their sponsors will fund their way.
+Most anglers starting on the professional level hope their sponsors will fund their way.
 But that isn't usually the case.

 "When you are fishing like that (professionally), you have got to win to get back what you put into it," Walker says.
 "There are not very many guys who have sponsors that pay that much.
 Tournament checks are important."

 Both Walker and Bolton strategically planned their rise to the professional level.
-They spent several years refining their skills and saving their money by competing on the Red Man circuit.
-Bolton also said the circuit gave him the opportunity to fish different waters and face strong competition.
+They spent several years refining their skills and saving money by competing on the Red Man circuit.
+Bolton also said the circuit allowed him to fish different waters and face intense competition.

 "The biggest thing for me fishing the Red Man was learning," he says.
 "There was a great level of competition."

-Walker says the pro-am trail is also a learning tool for anglers in ways other than fishing.
-"It is one of the best circuits to get you used to traveling, staying in hotels and pre-fishing the day before the tournament," he says.
-"It also will show you what will happen when you're away from home for several days at a time.
+Walker says a pro-am trail is also a learning tool for anglers in ways other than fishing.
+"It is one of the best circuits to get you used to travel, staying in hotels, and pre-fishing the day before the tournament," he says.
+"It also will show you what will happen when you're away from home for several days.
 There you find out how things will work out."

-A supportive family is a key element for tournament success.
-You and your family need to understand what it is like to be gone for weeks at a time.
+A supportive family is a crucial element for tournament success.
+You and your family must understand what it is like to be gone for weeks.
 Many family members, children especially, can't understand long absences.
 Without family support, life on the professional circuit is difficult.

-Bolton said that successful anglers also have the ability to make friends.
+Bolton said that successful anglers also can make friends.
 For him, the key to success was the formation of strong friendships with other anglers.
 Angling friendships also help some of the nation's best anglers stay on top.

 "I try not to be hardheaded, but sometimes I can be," Bolton said.
-"I'm fortunate that I have a really good bunch of guys to work with.
+"I'm fortunate to have a terrific bunch of guys to work with.
 They set me straight.
 That helps me a lot."

 Longevity on the professional trail often is short.
 Anglers come and go depending on success and money.
 Walker says the key to prolonging one's life on the trail is to learn how to deal with people outside of your immediate friendships.
 Those are the skills sponsors look for.

 "The stuff outside of fishing is important.
-You must have the ability to speak in public and watch the way you look," he says.
+You must be able to speak in public and watch how you look," he says.
 "As long as you keep winning, you get the attention.
-But if you stop winning and you don't have those other skills, the sponsors will go away."
+But the sponsors will go away if you stop winning and you don't have those other skills."

-This summer when you start to daydream about the professional tour, review your situation.
-Are you a top ranked angler in your division or state?
+Review your situation this summer when you start to daydream about the professional tour.
+Are you a top-ranked angler in your division or state?
 Are you financially secure?
 Is your family supportive?
 Can you deal with other people?
 And do you have the confidence and desire to compete?

-If you answered "yes" to ALL the above questions, then it might be time to think about moving up to the next tournament level.
+If you answered "yes" to ALL the above questions, it might be time to consider moving up to the next tournament level.